HHGOOD02/MechaCar_Statistical_Analysis-/README.md

 The null hypotheses that could be tested against would be the hypothesis of 0 difference between MechaCar and competitors in these fields

-A number of specific tests, mostly stachastic analyses of usage patterns, gas prices, miles driven, etc. and a subsequent T-Test would be necessary to perform this statistical
+A number of specific tests, mostly stachastic analyses of usage patterns, gas prices, miles driven, etc. and a subsequent T-Test would be necessary to perform this statistical examination